 Gwinnett County Public Schools is the largest employer in the county and among the largest in the metro area.
 As a result, employees of the district have access to a number of special programs and offers not available to the public - sporting events, entertainment, cell service, mortgages, florist, auto, electronics, banking and more.
 In addition, foundation partners often donate back to the schools and the district through these offers.
 You can help too by informing businesses of the Community Partnership Program offered through the GCPS Foundation.
-Direct interested parties to contact the GCPS Foundation office at 678-301-7287, and be sure to add the new GCPS Foundation App to your phone today!
+Direct interested parties to contact the GCPS Foundation office at 678-301-7287.